This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.3 release.

 Disk Data: Disk-based variable-length columns were not always handled like their memory-based equivalents, which could potentially lead to a crash of cluster data nodes.
 (Bug #39645)

 noted on Solaris but could have affected other platforms not

 The MGM API function

-As part of this fix, it is now possible to specify bind addresses in connectstrings.
-See The MySQL Cluster Connectstring, for more information.
+As part of this fix, it is now possible to specify bind addresses in connection strings.
+See MySQL Cluster Connection Strings, for more information.
 (Bug #38473)

 It was not always possible to access parent objects directly